-- i.
-Cafeteria - ii.
-Classrooms and/or other spaces (When specifically authorized) - a.
-All other locations are considered unauthorized and the use of WCD's is strictly prohibited.
-(This includes restrooms, locker rooms, offices, and any other location not specifically permitted). - 2.
-During the school day (7:35 2:37) the sound must be turned off. - 3.
-The use of headphones will be limited to school personnel discretion. - 4.
+Authorized locations are: i. ii. a.
+Cafeteria Classrooms and/or other spaces (When specifically authorized) All other locations are considered unauthorized and the use of WCD's is strictly prohibited.
+(This includes restrooms, locker rooms, offices, and any other location not specifically permitted).
+During the school day (7:25 - 1:55) the sound must be turned off.
+The use of headphones will be limited to school personnel discretion.
 This availability does not release the student from liability for harassment, bullying, threatening, or other behavior prohibited by the student code of conduct.
-WCD's may not be used to violate the student code of conduct in any way. - 5.
-Additionally, students are specifically forbidden to transmit test, quiz or other information in a manner constituting fraud, theft, cheating, or academic dishonesty. - 6.
-All other unauthorized use is specifically forbidden. - 7.
+WCD's may not be used to violate the student code of conduct in any way.
+Additionally, students are specifically forbidden to transmit test, quiz or other information in a manner constituting fraud, theft, cheating, or academic dishonesty.
+All other unauthorized use is specifically forbidden.
 Students are personally and solely responsible for the care and security of their wireless communication devices.
-The Board assumes no responsibility for theft, loss, damage or vandalism to WCD's brought onto its property or unauthorized use of such devices. - 8.
+The Board assumes no responsibility for theft, loss, damage of vandalism to WCD's brought onto its property or unauthorized use of such devices.
 Violations of this policy will be considered a class disruption and/or insubordination and will result in disciplinary action and/or confiscation of the device.
-Law enforcement agencies may be notified in the event that the violation involves illegal activity. - 9.
-Repeated violations may result in the loss of the student's privilege to bring a wireless communication device to school for a designated length of time or on a permanent basis. - 10.
-Consequences for violations will include parent pick-up of WCD, assignment to ISD or Out-of-School Suspension.
+Law enforcement agencies may be notified in the event that the violation involves illegal activity.

+- Repeated violations may result in the loss of the student's privilege to bring a wireless communication device to school for a designated length of time or on a permanent basis. - Consequences for violations will include parent pick-up of WCD, after school detention, assignment to ISD or Out-of-School Suspension.